microsoftgraph/msgraph-cli/README.md

 Replace `YOUR_CLIENT_ID` with the client ID from your app registration.

 ## Executing the application
-Navigate to your download folder and use the **mgc** (on Windows/Mac) or **./mgc** (on WSL or Linux) command to run commands on the CLI SDK.
+Navigate to your download folder and use the **mgc** (on Windows/Mac) or **./mgc** (on WSL or Linux) command to run commands on the CLI.

 Add -h to your commands to view additional commands.

 ## Authenticating on the CLI tool
-The SDK supports both delegeted and app-only authentication strategies.
+CLI supports both delegeted and app-only authentication strategies.
 Run the command below to see supported authentication strategies.

 ``` bash
 #View supported authentication strategies.
 Default is Device Code